chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 If you're going to do birth announcements, in any form, you might want to get as much done ahead of time.
 We got an announcement from one of Veronica's friends like 3 days after she gave birth, an astounding feat.

-We manage baby pictures by keeping a central Google pictures repository, the link to which we hand out to people who might be interested. <- on this note, I read a lifehacker article that was like 'look your kid is going to make a bunch of art, keep 10% of it and make an instagram feed of the rest of it'.
+We manage baby pictures by keeping a central Google pictures repository, the link to which we hand out to people who might be interested.
+On this note, I read a lifehacker article that was like 'look your kid is going to make a bunch of art, keep 10% of it and make an instagram feed of the rest of it'.

 Brush your kid's hair.
 Christian got cradle cap which was, at worst, just slightly gross.
+But still, it look like somebody had mashed corn chips into his head.
+And then when you brush them off it's like the most insane dandruff ever.
+But it is preventable.

+### Mental Tricks

+Parenthood makes basically all of your emotions much more intense.
+One of the hardest things to deal with is frustration.
+But the most important thing when dealing with either positive or negative emotions is to acknowledge them.
+If you go into it trying to ignore that you're frustrated, well you're going to burst a blood vessel.
+But if you go into it saying "Yeah, this is a frustrating process."
+And after 25 minutes of a screaming monster who spits his pacifier under the bed you have to be able to say to yourself "okay I'm frustrated".
+Then you can take steps to deal with it.
+Even the act of acknowledging helps.
+Acknowledging your emotions gives you power over them.

+It's also important to keep in mind that as bad as you feel, in all likelihood, he feels worse.

+## End Notes

+That's about it for now.
+There's tons of stuff out there, this is what worked for me/us.
+Again if you agree/disagree with me, or have anything you want to add, by all means let me know.

+Congrats!
+Enjoy this time!